MicrosoftDocs/msix-docs/msix-src/psf/create-shortcut-with-script-package-support-framework.md

 ![new app finish creating shortcut](images/contosoexpense-finish-creating-appshortcut.png)

-Despite the shortcut is working, its is using a generic icon:
+By default, the shortcut will be a generic icon:

 ![generic app shortcut](images/contosoexpense-generic-shortcut.png)